By Jenny Knoeller, GHS ’15

 Frank said his father would bring him and his siblings there.
 After Lou died, his family continued the business for a time, but, one day, “We were driving by and saw it had closed.
 Lou’s son Rob was selling the equipment to Arcuri’s across the street,” recalled Frank, who said he was 11 or 12 at the time.
 “And my father struck up a conversation with Rob and said, ‘Why don’t I buy the whole place?’
 He put everything he had into it, $100,000.
 But on the first day he took in $1,200, and he never looked back.”

-Any history of Garden Catering is incomplete without mention of Hotsy, whose real name was Frank Bertino.
+No history of Garden Catering is complete without mention of Hotsy, whose real name was Frank Bertino.
 Known fondly as “Hotsy,” he was a longtime employee of Garden Catering until he died two years ago.
 Known for his character and a work ethic, Hotsy, who ran the Sand Trap at the Town golf course for many years before joining Frank Sr. at Garden Catering, lived to 91.

 Though he is gone, Hotsy’s name is sprinkled through the Garden Catering menus.
 In fact, Hotsy’s famous homemade chili recipe, heavy on his signature ingredient, chili, remains a carefully guarded secret.